ritu-02/Word-Counter/README.md

    - It counts the number of words, characters (excluding spaces), and lines in the paragraph.

 3. **Displaying Statistics**:
-   - The application displays the computed statistics in a dialog box or a separate section of the UI.
+   - The application displays the computed statistics in a separate section of the UI.
    - Users can easily see the breakdown of words, characters, and lines in their input.

 4. **Error Handling**: